On the asymptotic normality of persistent Betti numbers: Appendix

-\begin{proof}[Proof of Theorem~\ref{Thrm:StrongStabilizationAppl}] We write $\mu(r)$ for the upper bound on the diameter of a simplex with filtration time at most $r$, $r\in\R_+$.
-Note that the statements for the radius of strong stabilization $\widetilde\rho^q_r$, together with the relation
+First we give the proof of Theorem~\ref{Thrm:StrongStabilizationAppl} \begin{proof}[Proof of Theorem~\ref{Thrm:StrongStabilizationAppl}] Recall that $\mu(r)$ is an upper bound on the diameter of a simplex with filtration time at most $r \ge 0$.
+Note that the statements for the radius of strong stabilization $\wt\rho_q^{\,r}$, together with the relation

 from Lemma~\ref{L:StrongAndWeakStabilization}, allows us to conclude the results for the radius of weak stabilization.
 So it remains to prove the statement for the strong stabilization property.
 We proceed for each $q$ separately; clearly this is no restriction.